November Garden Chores & Tasks (PNW & Similar Zones)

 What are your must-do tasks for the November garden?

-Want these tasks in a convenient checklist form?
+Want a year of garden tasks in convenient checklist form?

-Don't forget to add this page to your Gardening Notebook Journal!
+Don’t forget to add these pages to your free Gardening Notebook Journal!

 November Garden Chores